methompson/tcheck/readme.md

 outerTest(bad); // resolves to false
 ```

-`isInstanceOfGenerator` generates a function that can be used to determine if a value is an instances of a class.
+`isInstanceOfGenerator` generates a function that can be used to determine if a value is an instance of a class.
 This function will not resolve to true for objects that are similar to class instances
 ```ts
 const isDate = isInstanceOfGenerator<Date>(Date);
 isDate(new Date()); // resolves to true